ApoorvSaxena/lozad.js/README.md

 const observer = lozad('.lozad', {
     rootMargin: '10px 0px', // syntax similar to that of CSS Margin
     threshold: 0.1 // ratio of element convergence
-});
+    enableAutoReload: true // it will reload the new image when validating attributes changes });
 observer.observe();
 ```